yassine-youcefi/fastapi-boilerplate/README.md

 - Enforce code quality with pre-commit hooks.
 - Use API versioning for all endpoints.
 - Use Docker Compose for local development and production parity.
+- All API errors are returned as a top-level `errors` array for consistency.

 ---